unkontributors/super_unko/README.md

 ./linter.sh
 ```

-`linter.sh` check your code or all code of this project.
+`linter.sh` checks your code or all code of this project.
 **linter.sh depends on docker and docker-compose commands.**
 And you **don't** need to install shfmt and shellcheck.